 - Completing everyday tasks becomes more difficult due to tiredness.

-- Chances of premature birth increase and the mother might face complications in the consecutive pregnancies.
+- Chances of premature birth increase, and the mother might face complications in consecutive pregnancies.

 - Death due to extreme fatigue or other side effects.

 New mothers are at risk of developing postpartum anaemia if they come under the categories given below: